Proskomma/diegesis-server-admin-client/README.md

 ## Configuration
 See
-- `default_config.json` for the standard, prudent config
+- `default_config.json`: the standard, (excessively) prudent config
-- `debug_config.json` for an 'everything enabled' config for debugging
+- `debug_config.json`: an 'everything enabled' config for debugging

+### HTTP
+- `hostName`: default is 'localhost'.
+- `port`: default is 2468.

+### Directory usage
+-`dataPath`: the directory within which Scripture data will be stored.
+Default is 'data' within the repo.
+- `staticPath`: The directory from which static content will be stored.
+There is no default.

+### Security
+- `useCors`: whether to enable wildcard CORS.
+Default is false.
+- `debug`: Default is false.
+When enabled, this
+    - relaxes Helmet security settings to allow the Apollo sandbox to function
+    - enables some convenience HTML endpoints
+    - enables stack traces in GraphQL errors
+- `includeMutations`: whether to include mutations.
+Without this, the GraphQL becomes read-only, ie it is impossible to download or process new content.
+The default is false.

+### Data sources and processing
+- `orgs`: an array of organization names for which handlers should be loaded.
+Default is [] which means 'all'.
+- `cronFrequency`: Controls how often the cron job that generates succinct JSON is run.
+Default is 'never'.

+### Reporting
+- `logAccess`: whether to log HTTP access.
+Default is false.
+- `logFormat`: the Morgan format to use for HTTP logs, if enabled.
+Default is 'combined', ie combined Apache format.
+- `accessLogPath`: the path to which HTTP access logs should be written, if enabled.
+There is no default.
+- `verbose`: whether to output startup information.
+Default is false.

 ## Writing a new org handler
 New org handlers go in `orgHandlers`

-Look at the `eBible` example.
+Look at the existing examples.
 Your org handler directory should include
 - JSON called `org.json` containing a unique `name` and `translationDir`.
 - a module called `translations.js` that returns `getTranslationsCatalog`, `fetchUsfm` and `fetchUsx`